rtCamp/rtbiz-helpdesk/docs/staff/gloassary.md

 4. **Ticket Status -** The nature of a ticket during its lifetime.

 3. **Ticket Author-** Any user/customer on whose request/mail ticket is created.
+In this manual the terms - Ticket Auhtor, customer - are used interchangeably.

 4. ** Ticket Page - ** The web interface for a ticket.